scrapy/scrapy/docs/topics/request-response.rst

     :param method: the HTTP method of this request.
 Defaults to ``'GET'``.
     :type method: str

-    :param meta: the initial values for the :attr:`Request.meta` attribute.
+    :param meta: the initial values for the :attr:`scrapy.Request.meta` attribute.
 If given, the dict passed in this parameter will be shallow copied.
     :type meta: dict